Polysomy: Heterochromatic polysomy in the cricket

 Heterochromatin contains a small number of genes and densely staining nodules in or along chromosomes.

 The mole cricket chromosome number varies between 19 and 23 chromosomes depending on the part of the world in which they are located, including Jerusalem, Palestine, and Europe.
 Heterochromic polysomy is seen in mole crickets with 23 chromosomes and may be a factor contributing to their evolution, specifically within the species Gryllotalpa gryllotalpa, along with various living environments and mating systems.

 X-chromosome polysomy in the fruit fly

 In the fruit fly, Drosophila, one X chromosome in the male is almost the same as two X chromosomes in the female in terms of the gene product produced.
 Despite this, metafemales, or females having three X chromosomes, are unlikely to survive.
 It is possible that the extra X chromosome decreases gene expression and could explain why the metafemales rarely survive this X-chromosome polysomy.

 In plants

-A karyotype rearrangement of individual chromosomes takes place when polysomy in plants in observed.
+A karyotype rearrangement of individual chromosomes takes place when polysomy in plants is observed.
 The mechanism of this type of rearrangement is "non-disjunction, mis-segregation in diploids or polyploids; mis-segregation from multivalents in interchange heterozygotes."
 Incidences of polysomy have been identified in many species of plants, including: